Observations from Photo Retouching

 Retouching Family Portraits

-The first set had images that were overexposed by about two stops, resulting in overly bright faces and washed-out hair.
+The first set had images that were overexposed by about two stops, resulting in overly bright faces and washed-out hair highlights.
 Additionally, all the photos were crooked.
 I guess the photographer had one leg shorter than the other :-) The images were also cropped too tightly, making it impossible to print or frame them without cutting off body parts of family members.

 This photographer is a wedding-portrait photographer with ten years experience according to his website.
-A look at the EXIF data revealed he used Lightroom: his editing and masking were poorly executed, leaving behind clearly visible halos and artifacts.
+A look at the EXIF data revealed he used Lightroom.
+His editing and masking were poorly executed, leaving behind clearly visible halos and artifacts.

 Photographers – learn to use your camera’s manual settings for portrait sessions.
 Use a tripod.
 Learn to edit.
 Get your photos critiqued at portfolio reviews.